 There were 9,184 people in the labor force in Martin County as of January 2020.
 The number in the labor force declined during the pandemic and reached a low of 8,265 people in April 2020.
 Numbers have fluctuated but shown a general trend toward improvement.
 The number in the labor force in Martin County has almost recovered to pre-pandemic levels.
-As of December 2021, the number of people in the labor force in was 8,961.
-Figure C-7 shows the number of people in the labor force in Martin County.
+As of December 2021, the number of people in the labor force in Wartin County.